-■ A Web-based user interface, which allows users to create and control Jobs, and to view or report the results of these Jobs.
+- A Web-based user interface, which allows users to create and control Jobs, and to view or report the results of these Jobs.
 This interface is accessed over the network by using a Web browser.
-All you need to know is the IP address of your unit.

-- Media test service, which performs media file verification according to the rules chosen by the user. - A database, which provides robust storage of the system entities, including users, Jobs, and Job results. - An XML-based control and reporting API known as CeriTalk.
+All you need to know is the IP address of your unit. - Media test service, which performs media file verification according to the rules chosen by the user. - A database, which provides robust storage of the system entities, including users, Jobs, and Job results. - An XML-based control and reporting API known as CeriTalk.
 CeriTalk allows interaction with Cerify from within other applications, making it possible to integrate Cerify with other content management, broadcast automation, and workflow systems. - A Web application server that provides access to the Web interface and runs the core services for the application. - A license server, which controls the types of files that can be verified. - The system tray icon and menu, which provides access to the Cerify Web-based user interface and allows the application to be started and stopped.
+The system tray is not available when Cerify is installed as a Windows service.